kw4bq/grand-build/README.md

 ## Deps
 Updated for 18.04 Ubuntu Bionic
 1. Install [Android Studio](https://developer.android.com/studio/install)
-2. Open Android SDK Manager > SDK Tools > Select CMake, LLDB, NDK 3.
+2. Open Android SDK Manager > SDK Tools > Select [NDK, CMake, and LLDB](https://developer.android.com/ndk/guides)

 It is tested with Ubuntu 15.10, 64-bit.
 There are likely a handful of apt-gettable programs necessary for this to complete.
 You will definitely need the following: